 How the scam works:

-A “Facebook Privacy Notice” is making its rounds on Facebook as you are reading this.
+(with video below) A “Facebook Privacy Notice” is making its rounds on Facebook as you are reading this.
 Thousands of users are posting it to their profiles not knowing it is a fake.

 There are a few versions of the "Notice" and they are similar to another hoax scammers came up with a couple of years ago.
 Back then, users were led to believe that posting a similar notice on a website would protect that site's administrators from prosecution of media piracy.
-But back to this one:

 If you remember (if you did read the fine print) when you agreed to the terms, you accepted how Facebook uses and shares your personal information.
 Regardless of whatever legal standing a government agency has or doesn’t have in terms of searching your Facebook profile for information, posting a supposed “privacy notice” on your profile doesn’t change a thing.